pfsense/docs/source/vpn/ipsec/l2tp-ipsec.rst

 *  Click |fa-plus| to add a new PSK
 *  Set the **Identifier** to *allusers*

-   .. note:: The “allusers” name is a special keyword used by pfSense to
+   .. note:: The "allusers" name is a special keyword used by pfSense to
       configure a wildcard PSK, which is necessary for L2TP/IPsec to function.
 Do not use any other **Identifier** for this PSK!